Ductal carcinoma in situ (DCIS) in women is often asymptomatic. It is frequently diagnosed during routine screening mammography.

 Imaging

-A mammographic finding in one breast of clustered microcalcifications and absence of a soft-tissue abnormality indicates DCIS.
+At routine mammographic screening (which may comprise digital breast tomosynthesis [three-dimensional mammography] alongside conventional two-dimensional mammography), a finding of clustered microcalcifications in one breast, and absence of a soft-tissue abnormality, indicates DCIS.
 Calcifications may be linear, branching, or bizarre in comedo DCIS.
-Noncomedo DCIS may not be calcified or may present as fine granular powdery calcifications.
+Non-comedo DCIS may not be calcified or may present as fine granular powdery calcifications.

 LCIS does not have classic mammographic findings.

-If microcalcifications are not detected by mammography, then compression mammography, mammographic magnification views, ultrasonography, and/or magnetic resonance imaging (MRI) may be considered.
-For nonspecific lesions, magnification views, with or without ultrasound, are generally performed.
+For non-specific lesions, magnification views, with or without ultrasound, are generally performed.
 To differentiate cystic from solid lesions, ultrasound is performed.

 Mammographic sensitivity is lower in women with dense breasts, therefore supplemental imaging (e.g., ultrasound, MRI) may be warranted in these women.[53]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: breast cancer screening and diagnosis [internet publication].